UDLHS/nextWordPred-LSTM/README.md

 ## Model Description

-This repository implements a next-word prediction model using a Long Short-Term Memory (LSTM) neural network architecture.
-The model is designed for natural language processing (NLP) tasks where the goal is to predict the most likely next word given a sequence of prior words.
+This repository implements a next-word prediction model using a Long Short-Term Memory (LSTM) neural network architecture, built with TensorFlow.
+The model is designed for natural language processing (NLP) tasks where the goal is to predict the next word in a sequence of text.

 ### How it Works

 - **Architecture:**
   The core of the model is an LSTM layer (or stack of layers) that processes input sequences of words and learns long-term dependencies in textual data.
-LSTMs are a type of recurrent neural network (RNN) particularly well-suited for language modeling because they can remember information over long sequences.
+LSTMs are a type of recurrent neural network (RNN), and in this project, they are implemented using TensorFlow's deep learning APIs.

 - **Training:**
   The model is trained on a corpus of text, learning to predict the next word in sequences.
 During training, sequences are broken into input (all but last word) and target (the last word) pairs.
-The model uses these pairs to learn word patterns, grammar, and context.
+The model uses TensorFlow's optimization and data pipeline features to efficiently process and learn from the data.

 - **Prediction:**
   After training, the model can take a sequence of words and output a probability distribution over the vocabulary for the most likely next word.
-This has applications in text generation, auto-completion, and other NLP tasks.
+This has applications in text generation, auto-completion, and other NLP-related tasks.

 - **Customization:**
   The architecture and hyperparameters (number of LSTM layers, hidden units, batch size, etc.) can be adjusted for different datasets and requirements.
-You can swap out the dataset, tune learning rates, or extend the model for more complex tasks.
+You can swap out the dataset, tune learning rate, change the optimizer, and more, all within the TensorFlow framework.

 ### Applications